How to grow tulips

-These also flower in spring, but usually smaller in flower size and height.
+These also flower in spring, but are usually smaller in flower size and height.
 They are the wild species, or named cultivars closely related to them.
 They have a delicate appearance and will often naturalise (multiply) in gardens.
 A few benefit from a more sheltered location such as a greenhouse or cold frame.

 If you miss out on buying and planting bulbs in autumn, gardening retail outlets and supermarkets often have bulbs grown in containers available in spring.
 Ideally buy these before they come into full flower.

 Also called English Florists' tulips, these have petals with multicoloured streaking, or flamed patterning.
 Their appearance is caused by the tulip breaking virus (TBV).
 They are less frequently available for sale, but can be grown by infecting 'breeder' tulips.
 To learn more see the Wakefield and North of England Tulip Society here.
 If you like the look of these type, but don't want to breed them, flame varieties like Tulipa 'Olympic Flame', have the appearance but are not virus infected.